Psychedelic/plug-docs/docs/build-an-app-examples/build-app-plugged.md

   els.btnRequestBalance = document.querySelector('#btn-request-balance');
   els.btnRequestTransfer = document.querySelector('#btn-request-transfer');
 }

+// Calls the Main function when the document is ready document.addEventListener("DOMContentLoaded", main);
 ```

 In the body of the function `main`, just after our selectors and `els` assignments, initialise the click listener for all our buttons.